Swinton Estate: Gatehouse

+The grade II-listed building is in stone with stone slate roofs, and consists of a central carriage arch flanked by pedestrian gates, that are linked by curtain walls to the lodges.
+The gateway has four vermiculated rusticated pilasters, and the carriage arch has a moulded surround, and a double keystone with a carved head.
+Above is a cornice, an open pediment and ball finials.
+The gates are in wrought iron.
+The lodges each has two storeys and two bays, quoins, moulded cornices, a parapet and a pyramidal roof.
+The windows are sashes, those on the upper floor with architraves and keystones.

 Gardens and park

 The earliest record of the gardens dates from 1699 when a design by George London was laid out, with fountains added a few years later.
 A model for a summer house by the carpenter and architect William Thornton was approved by Sir Abstrupus in 1700.
 This formal plan was swept away, probably by William Danby during his landscaping programme in the 1760s that resulted in the present English landscape garden.
 In the next years, five lakes were dug out.

 The Gothick alterations were accompanied by the Quarry Gill Bridge completed in 1822, also to designs by Foss.
 During the 1880s a stone bridge was built at Coffin Pond.

 The park and garden was listed Grade II* on the Register of Historic Parks and Gardens in 1984.

 The parkland supports a herd of approximately 120 fallow deer.